lu-ci/apex-sigma-core/docs/information/commands.md

 Commands | Description | Example
 ----------|-------------|--------
-`>>boobs` `>>tits` | Outputs a random NSFW image focusing on the breasts of the model. | `>>boobs` `>>butts` `>>ass` | Outputs a random NSFW image focusing on the ass of the model. | `>>butts` `>>e621` | Searches E621 for the given tag.
+`>>boobs` `>>tits` | Outputs a random NSFW image focusing on the breasts of the model. | `>>boobs` `>>butts` `>>ass` | Outputs a random NSFW image focusing on the butt of the model. | `>>butts` `>>e621` | Searches E621 for the given tag.
 If no tag is given, the keyword "nude" will be used.
 As on all image galleries, tags are bound with a "+".
-If your search has spaces replace them with underscores "_". | `>>e621 knot`
+If your search includes spaces, replace them with underscores "_". | `>>e621 knot`
 `>>gelbooru` `>>gelb` | Searches Gelbooru for the given tag.
 If no tag is given, the keyword "nude" will be used.
 As on all image galleries, tags are bound with a "+".
-If your search has spaces replace them with underscores "_". | `>>gelbooru ovum`
+If your search includes spaces, replace them with underscores "_". | `>>gelbooru ovum`
-`>>keyvis` | This command returns a Key Visual Arts VN CG.
+`>>keyvis` | Returns a Key Visual Arts VN CG.
 It picks a random VN and a random CG from that VN.
-You can specify the VN you want the CG to be from. "kud" - Kud Wafter "air" - Air "kanon" - Kanon "little" - Little Busters "clan" - Clannad "plan" - Planetarian "rewr" - Rewrite "harv" - Rewrite Harvest Festa This command is rated explicit due to some CGs being explicit.  | `>>keyvis kud`
+You can specify the VN you want the CG to be from. "kud" - Kud Wafter "air" - Air "kanon" - Kanon "little" - Little Busters "clan" - Clannad "plan" - Planetarian "rewr" - Rewrite "harv" - Rewrite Harvest Festa This command is NSFW due to some CGs being explicit.  | `>>keyvis kud`
 `>>konachan` `>>kchan` | Searches Konachan for the given tag.
 If no tag is given, the keyword "nude" will be used.
 As on all image galleries, tags are bound with a "+".
 If your search has spaces replace them with underscores "_". | `>>konachan thighhighs`
 `>>rule34` `>>r34` | Searches Rule34 for the given tag.
 If no tag is given, the keyword "nude" will be used.
 As on all image galleries, tags are bound with a "+".
-If your search has spaces replace them with underscores "_". | `>>rule34 switch`
+If your search includes spaces, replace them with underscores "_". | `>>rule34 switch`
 `>>xbooru` `>>xb` | Searches Xbooru for the given tag.
 If no tag is given, the keyword "nude" will be used.
 As on all image galleries, tags are bound with a "+".
-If your search has spaces replace them with underscores "_". | `>>xbooru ovum`
+If your search includes spaces, replace them with underscores "_". | `>>xbooru ovum`
 `>>yandere` `>>yre` | Searches yandere for the given tag.
 If no tag is given, the keyword "nude" will be used.
 As on all image galleries, tags are bound with a "+".
-If your search has spaces replace them with underscores "_". | `>>yandere naked_apron`
+If your search includes spaces, replace them with underscores "_". | `>>yandere naked_apron`
 [Back To Top](#module-index)

 ### OSU